Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 Talk with the athletic director or head basketball coach before the game.
 You may need a press pass or permission from the high school to be down on the court shooting.

-There are often other people photographing in the same areas you are, so be mindful not to walk in front of other people’s camera lenses.
+There are often other people photographing in the same areas you are, so be mindful not to walk in front of other people’s camera lens.
 They are there to do a job, too.

 Ensure that you aren’t blocking the view of the fans in the stands.